gyaresu/gareth-galera-lab/README.md

 ## Step 3 - Start Valkey and Passbolt

 > **Why no ProxySQL?**
-> ProxySQL's Docker image currently ships without a full certificate chain on its frontend listener, which causes strict clients to reject the TLS handshake (see [issue #3788](https://github.com/sysown/proxysql/issues/3788)).
-Rather than keep a broken proxy in the loop, this demo connects Passbolt directly to the Galera nodes.
+> I initially tried to include ProxySQL, but its Docker image currently ships without a full certificate chain on its frontend listener, which causes strict clients to reject the TLS handshake (see [issue #3788](https://github.com/sysown/proxysql/issues/3788)).
+Rather than keep a broken proxy in the loop, I've connected Passbolt directly to the Galera nodes.
 You can reintroduce HAProxy/ProxySQL later if you need health-aware load balancing.

 With the database tier stable, launch the remaining services: